England caps: 32

 The early years were certainly turbulent, the team getting relegated in 1995 despite a roster full of talent and Sir Ian McGeechan at the helm, although the Lions legend was a late arrival in the season.
 However from there it was certainly a case of moving on up, with the team demolishing the rest of Division Two en route to promotion and then working its way through the top flight.
 Saint after Saint was also receiving international recognition, and Grayson joined the likes of Matt Dawson, Tim Rodber and Nick Beal in the England side for the first time in December 1995.

 The quartet were also selected by McGeechan alongside Gregor Townsend for the 1997 British and Irish Lions tour to South Africa, still the single biggest contingent of Saints on any one such trip in the club’s history.

-Grayson would go on to make 32 appearances for England, scoring in excess of 400 points and running out in the 1999 and 2003 Rugby World Cups, before he stepped down from the international game in May 2004.
+Grayson would go on to make 32 appearances for England, scoring exactly 400 points and running out in the 1999 and 2003 Rugby World Cups, before he stepped down from the international game in May 2004.

 Grayson had not been universally appreciated for his performances in the white shirt, but Sir Clive Woodward was effusive in his praise, saying “Paul has been a wonderful presence on the pitch these past nine years and I hope to see him return in a coaching capacity.
 He has my full respect.”

 Woodward certainly had some foresight, because before the year was out Grayson was combining his playing commitments with coaching the Saints first team following the dismissal of Alan Solomons.
 Up to this point Grayson had been enjoying an Indian summer in his career inspired by Solomons’ predecessor, New Zealander Wayne Smith.